Beijing autoshow: Demand rebound, EV boom mix with murky outlook

 The rebound means this year’s sales will fall less than 10%, the China Association of Automobile Manufacturers estimates, better than its May forecast of a 15% to 25% decline.

-Much of the upturn is driven by sales of larger passenger cars by such makers as Daimler and BMW, boosted by new models, automakers’ discounts and a broader economic recovery.
+Much of the upturn is driven by sales of larger passenger cars by such makers as Daimler DAIGn.DE and BMW BMWG.DE, boosted by new models, automakers' discounts and a broader economic recovery.

 Premium vehicles accounted for a record 15% of the Chinese market in August, up from around 10% for all of last year, said the China Passenger Car Association.

-Electric vehicles are also providing buzz to the Beijing show, as a boom in Tesla shares has propelled interest in China, where EV startups like Nio, Xpeng, Li Auto and WM Motor have together raised more than $8 billion this year.
+Electric vehicles are also providing buzz to the Beijing show, as a boom in Tesla TSLA.O shares has propelled interest in China, where EV startups like Nio NIO.N, Xpeng XPEV.N, Li Auto LI.O and WM Motor have together raised more than $8 billion this year.

 But the recent improvement reflects Chinese carmakers making earlier model launches as they could not wait for the usual hype from the delayed autoshow before going to market.
 That suggests a more limited upside to the current sales rise.